'2025 Striped Bass Starts •Local Fishing Updates • Fluke Opens May 4th • Porgies Opens May 1st • Blackfish & Flounder Update

 With all these bait fish around we are starting to see a good pick of fish coming from the west end bays.
 Places like little neck bay and Jamaica bay have been producing solid bass from 20 to 35 inches. while most are utilizing kayaks for these fish.
 They are trolling tubes tipped with sandworms, behind their kayak. others are fishing soft plastics on light jig head.
 From what fishermen are saying tube and worm is out fishing any other technic 4 to 1.

-East End Striped Bass fishing continues to heat up too with many fish of all sizes beginning to move along long islands north and south shore.To catch these fish the best methods would include lures such as poppers and soft plastics.Bait is also a good option for these Fish.
+East End Striped Bass fishing continues to improve with fish of all sizes beginning to move along long islands north and south shore.To catch these fish the best methods would include lures such as poppers and soft plastics.Bait is also a good option for these Fish.
 Baits such as clam, Sand worm and bunker are all excellent options.
 When fishing with bait be sure to use a circle hook The bass regulation this year will remain the same as last years limit with one fish a day between 28-31 inches.

 In another few weeks, bluefish will start making an appearance.
 Fluke is scheduled to open May 4th and weakfish are not far behind.